PapaZeusOne/Der-Aktionaer-Push/README.md

 - [Google Cloud](https://cloud.google.com/)

 ## Features
-This project is used as an extention to the current webpage / app of **Der Aktionär**.
+This project is used as an extention to the current webpage / app of [Der Aktionär](https://www.deraktionaer.de/).

 ## Installation
 Clone this project and add your TOKEN and CHAT_ID at the marked section.
 Follow this [tutorial](https://docs.influxdata.com/kapacitor/v1.5/event_handlers/telegram/) to set up your telegram bot.